Pulmonaria saccharata aka Bethlehem Lungwort

 Bethlehem Lungwort, Bethlehem Sage, Jerusalem Sage

-How to care for Bethlehem Lungwort
+How difficult is it to take care of Bethlehem Lungwort

 Bethlehem Lungwort is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.